BHASVIC-CompSci/.github/profile/Guides/whatIsGithub.md

 - Pulling - Getting the latest version of your work
 - Cloning - Making a copy of your work
 - Repository - The project you're working on, both stored locally (on each machine you're working on) and remotely (on github)
+- Staging - Choosing files to be committed

 ![Github overview diagram](../Media/githubOverview.png)